EV3 vs NXT

 - It is possible to control the EV3 robot using an IPhone or Android phone.

-- The basic retail kit will include instructions for building 5 different robots and instructions for many other robots will be available online.
+- The basic retail kit includes instructions for building 5 different robots and instructions for many other robots are available online.

 - Only your imagination will limit the number of original designs that you can create.

-- The price of the retail (home) version will be about 300 EUR in Europe.
+- The price of the retail (home) version is about 300 EUR in Europe.